harmony-one/h/progress/rikako-hatoya.md

+2025-07-17 Thu: Started researching on optimal hedging.
+Looking into parameters and associating risks.

 2025-07-16 Wed: Looking into new strategy.
 Research into questions discussed with Li earlier.

 2025-07-15 Tue: Edited aerodrome service file (added unified position type, sleep timer, changed structure of addLiquidity, resolved conflicts through webstorm), pushed to open PR.
 In-person meet-up at the caffeine event.